hugoboulze/ChileMesh/1.0/02_slab_2D_to_3D/README.md

 # Module 2: Slab 2D to 3D

-Creation of the subduction interface.
+Creation of a subduction interface.
 First the 2D slice of the interface is drawn.
 Then, it is extended along the path of the subduction trench.

+This mesh of the subducting plate has a constant dip angle.
+It will be projected on the real Chilean slab in **Module 3**.

 Run the following script in the current directory: